 *All names have been changed from those in my monthly teenage diary to protect the not so innocent.

-Remember to come back on Monday for the next installment of my 1995 teenage diary.
+Remember to come back Monday for the next instalment of my 1995 teenage diary.

 Missed parts of my Teenage Diary?